1c3d1v3r/neatROM/README.md

 The 28pin version is called neatROM 23256.
 It supports:
-- Use like a generic 2764, 23128 or 23256 replacement ROM with 4 jumper selectable 16/32kB banks.
+- Use like a generic 2764, 23128 or 23256 replacement ROM.
+8 jumper selectable 16kB banks or 4 jumper selectable 32kB banks.
 - Reprogrammable with an adapter.
 Pogo pins interface with missing pins like WE, OE, A14-16.
 - Switchless JiffyDOS.
 Switch between two different kernals with the Restore-key.
 - anyROM.
 Use only one neatROM 23256 in a short motherboard C64 and replace missing character ROMs with a connection to the character ROM CS signal.